Hiro427/creader/README.md

 I am working on "Live Reading", I'm just a bit burnt out with this project at the moment.
 But I'll get on it as soon as possible.

 ### Features
-- Downloading All or Selected Manga
+- Downloading All or Selected Chapters of Manga (Note: Some popular titles like One Piece are not available on MangaDex)
 - Reading Manga
 - Chapters switch automatically, meaning once you arrive at the end of one chapter and go next, the next chapter begins and vice versa.
 - Chapters must be downloaded FIRST, before reading.
 Live reading not yet available